Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Accept the security risk and authenticate with the systems ROOT user credentials
 1. Navigate through the drop-down menu to the "SAP S4/HANA Server 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "
 Distributed System" , click on "Database Instance" and click "Next"
+1. Select the `Custom` Parameter Mode and click "Next";
-1. Notice the profile directory which the ASCS instance installation created /usr/sap/`<SID>`/SYS/profile then click "Next"
+1. Notice the profile directory which the ASCS instance installation created `/usr/sap/<SID>/SYS/profile` then click "Next"
 1. Enter in the ABAP message server port for the ASCS instance, which should be 36`<InstanceNumber>` for example: "3600" then click "Next"
 1. Enter the Master Password to be used during the database content installation and click "Next"
+1. Click Next on the Operating System Users screen for the SAP System Administrator.
 1. Do not edit the prepopulated Password fields and click "Next"
 1. Populate the SAP HANA Database Tenant fields:
     1. Database Host should be the HANA DB VM hostname which can be found by navigating to the resource in the Azure Portal